-"If only," he thought, "ce cher Hastings were available..."
-He dwelt with pleasure on his remembrances of his old friend.
-"My first friend in this country - and still to me the dearest friend I have.
+",If only," he thought, "ce chef Hastings were available

+· 'tie dwelt with pleasure on his remembrances of his old friend.

+"My first friend in this country--and still to me the dearest friend I have.
 True, often and often did he enrage me.
 But do I remember that now?
-No. I remember only his incredulous wonder, his openmouthed appreciation of my talents - the ease with which I misled him without uttering an untrue word, his bafflement, his stupendous astonishment when he at last perceived the truth that had been clear to me all along.
-Ce cher cher ami!
-It is my weakness, it has always been my weakness, to desire to show off.
+No. I remember only his incredulous wonder, his open-mouthed appreciation of my talents--the ease with which I misled him without uttering an untrue word, his bafflement, his stupendous astonishment when he at last perceived the truth that had been clear to me all along.
+Ce chef, crier ami I It is my weakness, it has always been my weakness, to desire to show off.
 That weakness, Hastings could never understand.
-But indeed it is very necessary for a man of my abilities to admire himself - and for that one needs stimulation from outside.
+But indeed it is very necessary for a man of my abilities to admire himselfmand for that one needs stimulation from outside.
 I cannot, truly I cannot, sit in a chair all day reflecting how truly admirable I am.
 One needs the human touch.
-One needs - as they say nowadays - the stooge."
+One needs--as they say nowadays--the stooge."
 Hercule Poirot sighed.
 He turned into Shaftesbury Avenue.

 Should he cross it and go on to Leicester Square and spend the evening at a cinema?
 Frowning slightly, he shook his head.
-The cinema, more often than not, enraged him by the looseness of its plots - the lack of logical continuity in the argument - even the photography which, raved over by some, to Hercule Poirot seemed often no more than the portrayal of scenes and objects so as to make them appear totally different from what they were in reality.
+The cinema, more often than not, enraged him by the looseness of its plots--the lack of logical continuity in the argument--even the photography which, raved over by some, to Hercule Poirot seemed often no more than the portrayal of scenes and objects so as to make them appear totally different from what they were in reality.

 Everything, Hercule Poirot decided, was too artistic nowadays.
 Nowhere was there the love of order and method that he himself prized so highly.
 And seldom was there any appreciation of subtlety.
-Scenes of violence and crude brutality were the fashion, and as a former police officer, Poirot was bored by brutality.
+Scenes of violence and crude brutality were the fashion, and a.s a former police officer, Poirot was bored by brutality.
 In his early days, he had seen plenty of crude brutality.
-It had been more the rule than the exception.
-He found it fatiguing, and unintelligent.
+It had been more the rule than the exception. , He found it fatiguing, and intelligent.

 "The truth is," Poirot reflected as he turned his steps homeward, "I am not in tune with the modern world.

 And I am, in a superior way, a slave as other men are slaves.

 My work has enslaved me just as their work enslaves them.

-When the hour of leisure arrives, they have nothing with which to fill their leisure.
-The retired financier takes up golf, the little merchant puts bulbs in his garden, me, I eat.
-But there it is, I come round to it again.
-One can only eat three time a day.
-And in between are the gaps."
-He passed a newspaper-seller and scanned the bill.
+When the hour of leisure arrives, they have nothing with which to their leisure.
+The retired financier takes up u t there it is, I come round to it again.
+One can on/y eat tkree time a day.
+And in etween are the gaps."